varghese-kl/PinSocial/README.md

 This website was developed to provide PinSocial’s clients with a seamless experience to explore the company's services and offerings.
 The website is designed with a focus on responsiveness, ensuring compatibility across various devices and browsers.

+> **Note:** Due to size limitations, media files used in the website are not included in this repository.
+Only the code (HTML, CSS, and JavaScript) is provided.

 ## Features

 - **Responsive Design**: Adapts to both desktop and mobile devices.